ALMA Survey of Orion Planck Galactic Cold Clumps (ALMASOP): How do dense core properties affect the multiplicity of protostars?: APPENDIX: Description of individual Binary/Multiple systems

 \subsection{G205.46-14.56M2}

-G205.46-14.56M2 is also located in the L1630 region of Orion B. Some young stellar objects have been previously identified by 2MASS, Spitzer, and JCMT SCUBA surveys \citep{20032mass,2012Megeath,kirk_jcmt_2016-1}.
-This dense core is surrounded by a well-known HH24 complex and the two Class 0 protostars SSV63E and SSV63W \citep{ozawa_detection_1999}.
+G205.46-14.56M2 is also located in the L1630 region of Orion B. Some YSOs have been previously identified by 2MASS, Spitzer, and JCMT SCUBA surveys \citep{20032mass,2012Megeath,kirk_jcmt_2016-1}.
+This dense core is surrounded by a well-known HH 24 complex and the two Class 0 protostars SSV63E and SSV63W \citep{ozawa_detection_1999}.

 In G205.46-14.56M2, we find a rare multiple system containing five protostars.
-Among them, A $\&$ B and C $\&$ D seem to be forming a pair of twin binary systems.
+Among them, A$/$B and C$/$D seem to form a pair of twin binary systems.
 From the ALMA 1.3\,mm dust continuum image, it seems that the four protostars are not connected to protostar E, as shown in Figure \ref{figA1} (c).
 G205.46-14.56M2$\_$A and G205.46-14.56M2$\_$B are the closest companions of all, with a separation of only $\sim$700 au.
-These two protostars are in the Class I phase with envelope+mass masses of 0.037 $\pm$ 0.016 M$_\odot$ and 0.124 $\pm$ 0.053 M$_\odot$, respectively.
+G205.46-14.56M2$\_A$ is in unknown stage and G205.46-14.56M2$\_$B is in the Class I phase with envelope+mass masses of 0.037 $\pm$ 0.016 $\textit{M}_\odot$ and 0.124 $\pm$ 0.053 $\textit{M}_\odot$, respectively.
 G205.46-14.56M2$\_$C and G205.46-14.56M2$\_$D are relatively close, and their separation is $\sim$1000 au.
-The two protostars are Class I protostars with envelope+disk masses of 0.091 $\pm$ 0.039 M$_\odot$ and 0.028 $\pm$ 0.01 2M$_\odot$.
+G205.46-14.56M2$\_$C is in unknown stage and G205.46-14.56M2$\_$D is in the Class I phase with envelope+disk masses of 0.091 $\pm$ 0.039 $\textit{M}_\odot$ and 0.028 $\pm$ 0.01 2 $\textit{M}_\odot$.
 The distance between these two pairs is $\sim$3800 au.
-In our analysis, we found that G205.46-14.56M2$\_$E, located $\sim$5000 au away from the other four protostars, an unknown evolutionary stage with a envelope+disk mass of 0.011 $\pm$ 0.005 M$_\odot$.
+In our analysis, we find that G205.46-14.56M2$\_$E, located $\sim$5000 au away from the other four protostars, has an unknown evolutionary stage with an envelope+disk mass of 0.011 $\pm$ 0.005 $\textit{M}_\odot$.

-As shown in Figure \ref{figA2}, G205.46-14.56M2B and G205.46-14.56M2D are driving weak but well collimated outflows.
-G205.46-14.56M2A and G205.46-14.56M2C are also associated with weak outflows.
+As shown in Figure \ref{figA2}, G205.46-14.56M2$\_B$ and G205.46-14.56M2$\_$D drive weak but well-collimated outflows.
+G205.46-14.56M2$\_$A and G205.46-14.56M2$\_$C are also associated with weak outflows.

-This multiple system will be discussed in a detailed paper by Tie Liu et al. (2022, in preparation)
+This multiple system will be discussed in a detailed paper by T. Liu et al. (2022, in preparation)